denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 ## Existing Literature

-Plain Text makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include science and technology studies, platform studies, critical code studies, and media archeology.
+"Plain Text" makes a theoretical intervention in the cluster of media studies- and digital humanities-related fields that include science and technology studies, platform studies, critical code studies, and media archeology.
 Recent comparable books in these fields include *Paper Knowledge* by Lisa Gitelman